MatteoTomasetto/PACS_Challenge2/README.md

-# Code to compute the zero of a function #
+# Solvers to compute the zero of a function #

 This program computes the zero of a function.
 In particular it considers f(t,y) = 0.5 - exp(M_PI * x).